google/meterstick/README.md

     `confidence` in (0,1) represents the level of the confidence interval;
     optional

-+   `Bootstrap(unit, num_replicates, confidence)` : Computes a bootstrap
++   `Bootstrap(unit, n_replicates, confidence)` : Computes a bootstrap estimate
-    estimate of the standard error.
+    of the standard error.

-    `num_replicates` is the number of bootstrap replicates, default is 10000.
+    `n_replicates` is the number of bootstrap replicates, default is 10000.

     `unit` is a string for the variable whose unique values will be resampled;
     if `unit` is not supplied the rows will be the unit.